-PSYC 443 H (3-1T) Tests and Individual Differences
+PSYC 443 H (3-0) Tests and Individual Differences

-This course introduces the description, purpose, evaluation, and development of psychological tests used in various kinds of assessments.
-Important issues in human differences will be discussed.
-Also, issues around the future of testing, the law, cultural diversity, test bias and the role of the internet will be introduced.
+This course introduces the student to the description, purpose, and evaluation of psychological instruments used in various kinds of psychological assessments.
+Important issues in human differences, the future of testing, the law, cultural diversity, test bias and the role of the Internet will be introduced and discussed.
+Writing psychological reports and basic interpretation of test results will be presented.